Topics discussed on this page:

 How is PTTD diagnosed?

-common.
-In our office we see the condition once every week or so.
+is also fairly common.
+Our office sees the condition once every week or

-made by history and physical alone.
-Pain along the course of the
+history and physical alone.
+Pain along the course of the tendon, muscle

-tendon, muscle weakness on one side over the other, and a collapsing
+weakness on one side over the other, and a collapsing arch are all

 Tendons don't typically show up on

-but radiographs may be of some use when calcification of the tendon, a
+radiographs may be of some use when calcification of the tendon, a fractured

-fractured navicular, a collapsing arch or degenerative changes in the
+navicular, a collapsing arch or degenerative changes in the join are suspected

 CT may also be of some use, but